 Susan Jackson Specialist Educator, MindPlusAuckland Central

-Susan has worked in gifted education for over 15 years, teaching at the Gifted Education Centre prior to the establishment of NZCGE and her Specialist Teacher role at MindPlus.
-In addition to her teaching for NZCGE, Susan works at St Cuthbert’s College as the Specialist GATE Teacher in the Junior School.
-Her work in gifted education has also included tutoring in the Certificate of Effective Practice In Gifted Education and teaching programmes for gifted learners at an Auckland State primary school.
+Susan has worked in gifted education for over 17 years, teaching at the Gifted Education Centre prior to the establishment of NZCGE and her Specialist Teacher role at MindPlus.
+In addition to her teaching for NZCGE, Susan works at St Cuthbert’s College as the Specialist GATE Teacher in both the Junior and Senior Schools.
+Her work in gifted education has also included tutoring on the Certificate of Effective Practice In Gifted Education and teaching programmes for gifted learners at an Auckland State primary school.
 She is the parent of a gifted child, so has experienced first-hand the joys and challenges of bringing up gifted individuals.
 Susan’s background in gifted education has shaped her into a versatile, creative and professional specialist.
 Her enduring aim is to offer her gifted students targeted expertise, genuine enthusiasm and individualised learning opportunities to help them reach their true potential.

 Tracey WallerSpecialist Educator, MindPlusAuckland Central